 Sir Anthony has set out a 10 point plan for universities in tackling these issues: http://www.buckingham.ac.uk/latest-news/crisis-in-university-mental-health/

-Lydia Pell, Chair: University Mental Health Advisors Network (UMHAN) and Mental Health Advisor, City University London:
+Lydia Pell, Chair of University Mental Health Advisors Network (UMHAN) and Mental Health Advisor, City University London:

 “University Mental Health and Wellbeing Day was initiated by UMHAN in 2012 to increase national awareness of students who experience mental health difficulties whilst at university and to open up conversations amongst students, academics, mental health advisors, counsellors and external support agencies to think together about students’ support needs.

 The role of a mental health advisor is to help students navigate barriers that may exist in the university environment in order to achieve their potential.
 Over the past six years one huge challenge has been to support students with this whilst NHS and 3rd sector services have been cut, meaning more students with complex needs are struggling to access psychiatric assessments or prompt diagnosis and treatment, making it even harder to study.
 Mental Health Advisors have been helping students to access specialist services alongside thinking about university and have often been the difference between a relapse and withdrawal of study vs stable mental health and achieving good degrees.

 In recent years universities have become better at considering creative adjustments to support students with mental health conditions and my main hope for #UniMentalHealthDay2016 is that it encourages VCs and Pro VCs to think about whether they are driving creative inclusive teaching delivery and course design in their institutions which will remove barriers for many students with mental health conditions.
 I love the work I do because I get to see resourceful and resilient students demonstrate their ability and flourish academically and hopefully along the way reduce some stigma by being able to be open about their mental health on days like #UniMentalHealthDay2016”